ckeditor/ckeditor4-docs/docs/guide/dev/howtos/output/README.md

 If you want CKEditor to output valid HTML4 code instead of XHTML, you should configure the behavior of the {@linkapi CKEDITOR.dataProcessor dataProcessor}.

-For some tips on how to achieve this, check the {@link guide/dev/features/output_format/README HTML Output Formatting} article as well as the {@linksdk htmlformatting HTML Output Formatting} sample in CKEditor SDK.
+For some tips on how to achieve this, check the {@link guide/dev/features/output_format/README HTML Output Formatting} article as well as the {@linksdk htmlformatting HTML Output Formatting} sample in CKEditor Examples.

 If, for example, you want CKEditor to output the self-closing tags in the HTML4 way, creating `<br>` elements instead of `<br/>`, configure the `selfClosingEnd` setting in the following way.